PALS Chapter 7: Bradycardia Practice Test 2025

 Intervention is required when bradycardia is symptomatic and compromises cardiovascular function.
 This commonly means that the heart is beating too slowly to maintain blood pressure, causing shock, poor tissue perfusion, and/or a change in mental status.

-Symptomatic bradycardia may cause several signs and symptoms, including low blood pressure, pulmonary edema/congestion, abnormal rhythm, chest discomfort, shortness of breath, lightheadedness, confusion, and/or syncope.
+Symptomatic bradycardia may present with several signs and symptoms, including low blood pressure, pulmonary edema or congestion, abnormal heart rhythm, chest discomfort, shortness of breath, lightheadedness, confusion, and/or syncope.
 Bradycardia most commonly becomes symptomatic when it is new to the person (acute heart rate slowing).

 PALS Chapter 7: Bradycardia Practice Test